Callum Ah Chee: Early life

-Ah Chee initially played basketball in his youth before picking up Australian rules football and playing for South Fremantle.
+Ah Chee initially played basketball in his youth, before picking up Australian rules football and playing for Kelmscott Junior Football Club and South Fremantle.
 He began playing colts football in 2013 and made his WAFL senior debut at the age of 17 for South Fremantle.
 He also represented Western Australia at the 2014 and 2015 AFL Under 18 Championships.

 AFL career

+Gold Coast

 Ah Chee was drafted by the Gold Coast Football Club with their first selection and eighth overall in the 2015 national draft.
 He was traded to Brisbane at the end of the 2019 AFL season.

+Brisbane

+Ah Chee was substituted out of Brisbane's 2023 Grand Final after only 6 disposals.
+He returned in 2024 and adopted a strong forward role, ultimately kicking 10 goals in the finals series.
+Ah Chee was an integral member of the Brisbane Lions' 2024 premiership-winning team, kicking 4 goals in the Grand Final, and finishing third in the Norm Smith medal voting.